-Radio Host Resume: Examples and Tips
+Radio Host Resume: Examples & Tips

 Radio hosts are on-air personalities who handle everything from news updates to interviews and entertainment specials.
 For this job, you should have excellent speaking skills, a likable persona, flexibility, a sense of humor, creativity and improvisation skills.